 After a period of research and development, Basketball England has identified a number of major reforms to the sport’s Talent Pathway so it is more inclusive and player-led and supported by more partners with a stake in the game.

 The Hubs will also enable us to reinvest funds generated into our Talent system.

 The Hubs will benefit young players within the Talent system as well as clubs, coaches, volunteers and other support staff in each region.

 They will be supported by a team of students with our Regional Talent Managers providing leadership and additional support to ensure that key performance indicators are achieved.

 The Hubs will play host to Basketball England’s Aspire Programme sessions and provide support to clubs and local league providers, as well as hosting workshops on coaching, officiating and sports science.

-Basketball England have formed partnerships with seven universities and one club in eight regions.
+Basketball England have formed partnerships with eight universities and one club in nine regions.
 They are:

 The Yorkshire Talent Hub remains under discussion and will be announced once agreements have been reached.